 The bad

 Firefox is a robust, secure, and private browser, you just need to manually customize its settings.
 Having said that, there has been some recent controversy with Firefox sending user queries to Mozilla servers.
-Mozilla has since clarified that this an “opt-in experience” designed to provide more personalized ads and suggestions.
+Mozilla has since clarified that this is an “opt-in experience” designed to provide more personalized ads and suggestions.

 Would we recommend this browser?
 Yes.